python/typing/docs/source/typing_anti_pitch.rst

 some enthusiastic would-be contributors willing to help with this.

 One option is encourage such contributors  to publish a :pep:`561` stub-only package that is maintained separately from your main project.
-You could also contribute these stubs to the `typeshed <https://github.com/python/typeshed>`_ project.
+They could also contribute these stubs to the `typeshed <https://github.com/python/typeshed>`_ project.

 If more users pester you about adding static types, feel free to link them to this document.
 And if